-The physical way in which output is created from a given level of inputs in firms of an industry embodies the technology of the industry.
+The physical way in which output is created by combining a given level of inputs of firms in an industry embodies the technology of the industry.
 This section describes the estimation procedures used to obtain the parameters that describe an industry's technology.
-The technology is represented by the output elasticities $\alpha_j$ and $\beta_j$ in equation (1).
-Given $\alpha_j$ and $\beta_j$ , the firm-year level productivities are recovered as residuals.
+The technology is represented by the output elasticities α_j and β_j in equation (1).
+Given α_j and β_j , the firm-year level productivities are recovered as residuals.